Our Story BEGINS WITH HEART

 cooperatives that value human well-being, better living conditions, and

 Our chocolate is accessible, alluring, handcrafted, and affordable.
 Healthy ingredients, conscious business practices, and social justice are at the core of our values.

 Viva Cacao is not only on a journey to inspire, we are on a journey to provide the consumer with chocolate that will do good and feel good in their bodies.

 Because Viva Cacao is a small-batch chocolate producer, each bar is activated with love, life and a sense of social justice and conscious awareness.
 Not only does it taste delicious — it’s chocolate you can feel good about.

-Beth looks at cacao as the ultimate delivery vehicle of medicinal substances into the body and she celebrates it.
+We look at cacao as the ultimate delivery vehicle of medicinal substances into the body and we celebrate it.

 Our SOURCING ETHICS

 FEDECOVERA, our cacao producer, is made up of 42 partner-cooperatives, over 21 groups of small producers and 33,000 producing families.
 Their objective is to build the capacity of farmers and farmer organizations, build long-term partnerships with customers that share similar interests and values, and improve farmers’ competitiveness.
 FEDECOVERA has been doing this for more than 40 years, based in the city of Coban in Guatemala.

 - Acting for human well-being